 The announcement made St. Stanislaus one of the first American Roman Catholic churches to be reopened for worship following a ruling of the Apostolic Sigantura, the Vatican' s highest appeals court.

-The ruling stated that while the Roman Catholic Diocese of Springfield was within its rights to suppress and merge the parish of St. Stanislaus Kostka with that of Notre Dame Sept des Delores and St. Thomas Aquinas to form Blessed John Paul, it was wrong to close the
+The ruling stated that while the Roman Catholic Diocese of Springfield was within its rights to suppress and merge the parish of St. Stanislaus Kostka with that of Notre Dame Sept des Delores and St. Thomas Aquinas to form Blessed John Paul, it was wrong to close the church building.
+It also reversed a decision by the diocese that closed North American Martyrs Church in Lanesborough, which saw its tiny parish merged with that of St. Mary's of the Assumption Church in Cheshire in 2008.

 The churches were just two of many Catholic churches across Western Massachusetts that were closed in 2008, when the diocese was looking at ways to cut costs and right-size parishes to the available number of priests.